pstemarie/Project-Q/README.md

    issue, proviiding as much information as possible.

 ANY ISSUES SUBMITTED THAT DO NOT RELATE TO Qv4 WILL BE CLOSED WITHOUT COMMENT.

+# PROJECT Q WIKI

+For more information about Project Q v4, see the wiki at https://nwn.wiki/display/NWN1/Project+Q